Soares/ack.vim/README.md

 navigation of your choice) to view the ack results.
 Consequently, this fork removes the half-baked quickfix window bindings of the official plugin.

+Furthermore:

-It also sets your grepprg to ack globally (instead of temporarily while ack is running).
-You can always change it back to grep temporarily if you ever need to grep again.
+- ack.vim sets your grepprg to ack globally.
+You can always change it back temporarily, but we now assume that you actually want your grepprg to be ack.
+- :Ack & friends do not jump you to the first result.
+Use :Ack! to get that behavior back.
+- :AckFromSearch has been removed.
+The conversion of vim to perl regexes was hackish and hobbled.
+- g:ackhighlight has been removed.
+It doesn't play nice with alternative quickfix searchers such as CtrlPQuickfix.
+- The Rakefile has been removed.
+It doesn't correctly use XDG_CONFIG_HOME to detect your vim directory.
+Either copy the files in by hand or use one of the plethora of vim plugin managers.

 ## Installation ##